siddarth2810/rust-compiler/README.md

 ## Usage

-1. Write your code in a file with a `.teeny` extension.
+1. Write your code and save the  file with a `.teeny` extension.

 2. Compile your `.teeny` file:
     ```bash
-    ./compile.sh your_file.teeny
+     bash compile.sh your_file.teeny
     ```
     This will create an executable with the same name as your `.teeny` file.

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## Acknowledgements

-This project was inspired by [Austin Henley's tutorial on building a Teeny Tiny compiler](https://austinhenley.com/blog/teenytinycompiler1.html).

 3. Run the compiled program:
     ```bash